 Northeast Region Instructors

 Cliff Babson, USMM, CEM, CMVP, CEA, BESA, LEED AP(BD&C), is a former ships’ captain, with over 25 years in Energy and Facility Management.
-He holds or has held credentials by the Association of Energy Engineers as a “Certified Energy Manger (CEM)”, “Certified Measurement and Verification Professional (CMVP)”, “Certified Energy Auditor (CEA)”, and “Building Energy Simulation Analyst (BESA)”.
+He holds or has held credentials by the Association of Energy Engineers as a Certified Energy Manger (CEM), Certified Measurement and Verification Professional (CMVP), Certified Energy Auditor (CEA), and Building Energy Simulation Analyst (BESA).
 He is accredited by the US Green Building Council as a LEED AP(BD&C).
 He holds, or has held, multiple specialty certifications from the Building Performance Institute, including Building Analyst, Envelope Professional, Heating Specialist, and Multifamily Building Analyst, and was also certified by the Residential Energy Network as a HERS Rater.
-In his current role at PSD, Cliff is involved with Commercial Energy Auditing, Energy Modeling, Program Support, and Training.
-Cliff is a practicing Energy Auditor with a Multifamily Specialty, and has also worked as an Engineering Manager/Director in several large Multifamily and Commerical Buildings including a 270 unit high rise building, 180 unit mixed use building, and a 250,000 sqft high rise Commercial Building.
-Cliff is the former owner and principal of Four Points Energy Solutions, a Better Business Bureau accredited energy efficiency consultancy, offering Commercial and multifamily energy audits, training, content development, Energy Procurement, and Energy consulting.
+In his current role at Energy Solutions, Cliff is the Lead Engineer for multiple utility energy efficiency programs in the Pacific Northwest and throughout the country.
+Cliff is a practicing Energy Auditor with a Multifamily Specialty and has also worked as an Engineering Manager/Director in several large Multifamily and Commercial Buildings including a 270 unit high rise building, 180 unit mixed use building, and a 250,000 sq ft high rise commercial building.
+Cliff is the former owner and principal of Four Points Energy Solutions, an accredited energy efficiency consultancy, offering commercial and multifamily energy audits, training, content development, energy procurement, and energy consulting.
 He is also a past Executive Director of the Building Performance Contractors Association of NY State.
 Cliff developed a Multifamily Building Analyst curriculum in 2010 and has taught the class approximately 25 times, the curriculum is currently licensed to 7 entities across the US.
-Cliff has also taught BPI Building Analyst, Envelope Professional, and Heating Specialist courses in addition to Northwest Energy Efficiency Council Building Operator Certification, and Various TREAT and ASSET Score energy modeling courses.
+Cliff has also taught BPI Building Analyst, Envelope Professional, and Heating Specialist courses in addition to Northwest Energy Efficiency Council Building Operator Certification, and various TREAT and ASSET Score energy modeling courses.
 Cliff has also taught college level credit course in Energy and Sustainability in the Physics Dept. of Ithaca College in the fall of 2013.